Harbor Beach Light: Current activities

 HARBOR BEACH LIGHTHOUSE (U.S. COAST GUARD/GREAT LAKES TR), and is also on the State List.

 Getting there

 From M-25 (Huron Avenue) in Harbor Beach, turn east on Trescott Street and follow to its end at Bathing Beach Park.
-A good, distant shot of the lighthouse is available from the end of Trescott pier.
-In addition, the Marina and Waterworks Park, on the north end of the city, offers a good view of the lighthouse.
+A distant view of the lighthouse is available from the end of Trescott pier.
+The Marina and Waterworks Park, on the north end of the city, also offers a view of the lighthouse.